fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ![](../../images/3/52be.png)

-The configuration will be saved in the _.eslintrc.js_ file:
+The configuration will be saved in the _.eslintrc.cjs_ file:

 ```js
 module.exports = {